magnesj/ResInsight/docs/PythonRips.md

 The Python client package is available for install via the Python PIP package system with `pip install rips` as admin user, or `pip install --user rips` as a regular user.
 On some systems the `pip` command may have to be replaced by `python -m pip`.
 See the [rips page on pypi.org](https://test.pypi.org/project/rips/) for more information about releases of the rips package.

-In order for gRPC to be available, ResInsight needs to be built with the `RESINSIGHT_ENABLE_GRPC` option set.
+In order for the Python-gRPC connection to be available, ResInsight needs to be built with the `RESINSIGHT_ENABLE_GRPC` option set.
 A valid gRPC build will show a message in the About dialog confirming gRPC is available: